 Corporate defendants.
 Generally, artificial persons like corporations must be sued where they are registered or where their business is headquartered.

-For More Information, or to Discuss Your Case, Contact Joel Williams Law, LLC
+For More Information, or to Discuss Your Case, Contact Williams Elleby

 Establishing jurisdiction is often hotly contested.
 Sometimes one party wants the case to be heard in state court and the other in federal court.
 Sometimes a defendant denies that the State of Georgia has personal jurisdiction over them.
 And even once jurisdiction is determined to exist, the proper venue can sometimes also be contested as well.
 It important for personal injury victims to consult with experienced personal injury attorneys to find out where they can bring their claim.

-If you have been injured in a car accident and would like more information, contact Joel Williams Law, LLC, today.
-The experienced and qualified personal injury attorneys at Joel Williams Law, LLC, have deep knowledge of personal injury law and the Georgia court system.
+If you have been injured in a car accident and would like more information, contact Williams Elleby, today.
+The experienced and qualified personal injury attorneys at Williams Elleby, have deep knowledge of personal injury law and the Georgia court system.
 They are dedicated to getting accident victims the compensation they deserve.
-Call today to schedule a free consultation at (404) 389-1035.
+Call today to schedule a free consultation at 833-LEGALGA.